-Students involved in ESF's student conduct process may need additional support and are encouraged to seek support from their parents/guardians, family members, and other trusted advisors.
+Students involved in ESF's student conduct process often need additional academic and emotional support.
 There are staff members in the Division of Student Affairs whose specific role is to assist in securing this support.

+Involving parents/family in the student conduct process can also provide students with valuable support.
+Students involved in ESF's student conduct process are encouraged to seek support from their parents, family members, and other trusted advisors.
 The staff in the Division of Student Affairs will generally speak only to the students involved unless they have received written permission allowing them to speak with others.
-A release form can be obtained from the Division of Student Affairs in 110 Bray Hall.
 The full policy regarding the Release of Information can be found in this Handbook.